List of Di-Gata Defenders characters: Doku

-After the Defenders find their new dojo ("The Healer"), they discover a recording device that picked up his voice.
-The Defenders tracked him to a cave where a fight between him and his warlords.
+In the episode "The Healer", the Defenders find their new dojo and discover a recording device that picked up his voice.
+The Defenders tracked him to a cave where a fight between him and his warlords breaks out.
 Rion attracts his attention and a fight breaks out between the Defenders and his followers.
 After Rion's Argent Warrior wears off, Doku fires Venomous Barb at him, but Seth takes the shot and becomes poisoned.
-After Seth gets cured, the Defenders are led to a dead-end (Seth's lack of direction) where they must have a re-match with Doku and his followers.
-Brackus intervenes in the combat just as the Defenders were about to be dropped into the lava-pit.
-Doku thought it was pitiful what happened to Brackus, for he wasn't his treacherous, normal self that defeated Doku.
-Brackus managed to distract Doku long enough for Erik to break free of the vine encasement, and Erik uses Destructor to create a rocket, trapping Doku and his followers and sending them to another location.
-Upon landing, Doku swore to get back at Brackus.
+After Seth gets cured, the Defenders are led to a dead-end and have a re-match with Doku and his followers.
+Brackus intervenes just as the Defenders were about to be dropped into the lava-pit.
+Doku thought it was pitiful what happened to Brackus, for it was not his treacherous, normal self that defeated Doku.
+Brackus managed to distract Doku long enough for Erik to break free of the vine encasement, and Erik uses Destructor to create a rocket, trapping Doku and his followers and sending them to another location, with Doku swearing revenge against Brackus.

 In "The Tower", Doku, Adam and his associates reactivate an ancient tower built by the Wizards of Yan, planning to harvest the energy of Arboth to rejuvenate his lost hand and eye.
-He managed to restore his lost body parts, but had to face Brackus when he boarded, and manages to defeat him with ease.
-He offers Seth (who was corrupted by the Infinimatter leakage in his first arm) the chance to restore his lost arm.
-At first he accepts it, but he returns the stone power to Arboth after he saw what he had done to do so.
-Brackus then casts Devastation of Infinis after getting back up and it knocks Doku out of the tower, sending him falling to the ground below.
-In "Nightfall", Doku is revealed to have survived, hiding amongst a cult desiring to reactivate another Wizard tower.
-When the Defenders incidentally provided the power source for the tower, it went through a wormhole to Rados Prime, where all Radosians originated from.
-Doku then took control of the tower and eliminated the cult and attempted to take the final Icon, but was defeated and left to die on Rados Prime.
+He succeeds, but is defeated and left to die on Rados Prime.

 Doku specializes in the Dako and Ogama sigils and his spells involve using the Black Arts, a form of evil sorcery.
 His guardian is Tormentor.

-Doku is voiced by Kedar Brown.

 General Hodd

-The general dictator of Ogama-gor in "Escape from Ogama-Gor".
-He was placed in charge of collecting energy for a Dako-generator weapon, which was to help Brackus in his conquest.
-This weapon was kept under secrecy, and making the Containment Stones which stored its power often gave away what was happening.
-When he failed to prevent the Defenders' escape, he was "punished" by being sealed into a containment stone.
-His Guardian was Lockdown, a containment robot that used mines and laser cannons to attack opponents.
+General Hodd (voiced by Ron Pardo) is the dictator of Ogama-gor.
+He is placed in charge of collecting energy for a Dako-generator weapon, a secret weapon to aid Brackus in his conquest that is powered by the Containment Stones.
+When he fails to prevent the Defenders' escape, Hodd is punished by being sealed in a containment stone.
+His Guardian is Lockdown, a containment robot that wields mines and laser cannons.